Khanattila/KNLMeansCL/README.md

                         GPU := An OpenCL device that is a GPU.
                         ACCELERATOR := Dedicated OpenCL accelerators.
                         DEFAULT := The default OpenCL device in the system.
+                        ALL := All OpenCL devices available in the system.

                         Default: DEFAULT.

+int device_id		The 'device_id'º device of type 'device_type' in the system.
+			Example: [device_type = "GPU", device_id = 1] return the second
+			GPU in the system.

+			Default: 0.

 bool lsb_inout          AviSynth hack.
 Set 16-bit input and output clip.